-All woodworkers know, woodworking tools are a pleasure to own and use.
-Planes probably top the list of miraculous woodworking tools and shop-made wood planes are as good or better as any, and a fraction of the cost of high-end metal planes.
-A good wood plane will make invisible edge joints, trim end-grain cleanly and accurately, bring surfaces to gleaming perfection, and allow you to work with extraordinary accuracy.
+Woodworkers know that some tools are just a pleasure to own and use.
+A great hand plane probably tops the list of wonderful woodworking tools and shop-made wood planes are as good or better as any, and a fraction of the cost of high-end metal planes.
+A fine wood plane will make invisible edge joints, trim end-grain cleanly and accurately, bring surfaces to gleaming perfection, and allow you to work with extraordinary accuracy.
 Wood tools feel great in the hand and wood planes are no exception.
 Wood planes can be adjusted more accurately, and will hold those adjustments better than any other type of plane.
 They can also accept extra-thick blades of highest quality steel (A-2 cryogenic is my choice).
-Don’t hesitate to dive in!

 Making your own tools can be one of the most satisfying of woodworking projects and anyone with novice skills and a limited shop can have success making their own wood plane.
 The book or video will guide you from start-to-finish, but put the two together (and take advantage of the Free Shipping offer) and you'll have the most in-depth and thorough coverage available of this enjoyable woodworking project.
 The book works great as a bench-top reference and self-paced instructional guide and includes many fundamentals of fine woodworking as well.
 The video pulls it all together and presents information and nuance that truly only comes to life in moving pictures.
 Additional wood tool projects include making a plane adjusting hammer and a carving or marking knife.